gbe/docker-sslscan2/README.md

 # docker-sslscan2
-sslscan2 dockerized on Alpine by building the sources from the sslscan2 branch of https://github.com/rbsec/sslscan
+sslscan2 dockerized on Alpine by building the sources from https://github.com/rbsec/sslscan

 To run this image: docker run gbellier/docker-sslscan2 google.com:443